Hazmat is the short acronym for “hazardous materials”. So a Hazmat suit is a Hazardous Materials Suit.

 Hazmat suits are worn with other PPE such as gloves, goggles, boots, SCBA breathers, gowns, etc. These components must work together to ensure the wearer is fully protected against known and unknown substances.

-If you’re in the market to purchase a hazmat suit we recommend reading our Essential Hazmat Suit Buying Guide.
+If you’re in the market to purchase a hazmat suit we also recommend reading our Essential Hazmat Suit Buying Guide.

 How Do Hazmat Suits Work?